-46. If there are multiple LSEs that serve the load in a modeled EDC wholesale area or in the Rest of the Zone, the impact of any reduced netting to the network service peak load value or the obligation peak load value that would be determined for a modeled EDC wholesale area or the Rest of the Zone as a result of the total amount of Non-Retail BTMG in PJM exceeding the Non-Retail BTMG threshold or the 3000 MW cap (as described in business rule 5453) shall be allocated to the multiple LSEs that serve load in a modeled EDC wholesale area in the Zone or in the Rest of the Zone in accordance with the EDC's procedures for calculating an LSE's network service peak load or obligation peak load.
+46. If there are multiple LSEs that serve the load in a modeled EDC wholesale area or in the Rest of the Zone, the impact of any reduced netting to the network service peak load value or the obligation peak load value that would be determined for a modeled EDC wholesale area or the Rest of the Zone as a result of the total amount of Non-Retail BTMG in PJM exceeding the Non-Retail BTMG threshold or the 3000 MW cap (as described in business rule 53) shall be allocated to the multiple LSEs that serve load in a modeled EDC wholesale area in the Zone or in the Rest of the Zone in accordance with the EDC's procedures for calculating an LSE's network service peak load or obligation peak load.

-47. An-The LSE/EDC account that is responsible to report and confirm on NRBTMG units in a wholesale area for a Delivery Year is also responsible for submitting in November of such Delivery Year generation output data for the Non-Retail BTMG units submitted a Non-Retail-BTMG reporting template is also responsible for completing and submitting a Non-Retail-BTMG generation output template by LSE/EDC account and transmission zone.
-For each of the units listed in the LSE/EDC's Non-Retail BTMG reporting template that have a netting capability value greater than 0.1 MW, and are located in such wholesale area. the hourly generation output data for the zonal 1CP hour and RTO 5CP hours are reported in the Non-Retail BTMG generation output templateCapacity Exchange system.
+47. The LSE/EDC account that is responsible to report and confirm on NRBTMG units in a wholesale area for a Delivery Year is also responsible for submitting in November of such Delivery Year generation output data for the Non-Retail BTMG units that have a netting capability value greater than 0.1 MW, and are located in such wholesale area.
+The hourly generation output data for the zonal 1CP hour and RTO 5CP hours are reported in the Capacity Exchange system.

 48. An EDC may request hourly generation output data for additional hours if additional hours are used in an EDC's procedures for calculating the LSE's network service peak load for the calendar year or obligation peak load for the Planning Period.
-An EDC's request for additional hours of generation output data must be submitted to BTMG@pjm.com CapacityExchangeSupport@pjm.com no later than October
+An EDC's request for additional hours of generation output data must be submitted to CapacityExchangeSupport@pjm.com no later than October 15 prior to a calendar year/Planning Period.